pryv/dev-site/source/faq-api.md

 You can send an auth request to your users at their first login to grant your app access to all or specific streams (see [here](https://api.pryv.com/reference-full/#authorizing-your-app) for more information on the auth request).

-This works as a delegation of access, and the “app” token will be able to generate sub-tokens of a “shared” type and therefore share access to data that was in the access scope of the “app” token.
+This works as a delegation of access, and the “app” token will be able to generate sub-tokens of a “shared” type and give permission to data that was in its scope.

-However, an “app” token does not give the same rights as a “personal” token.
-A "personal" access allows in addition to manage account settings and other accesses, and to access the entirety of the user's data.
-A “personal” access can only be obtained by the user authenticating directly with his personal credentials within the app.

 ### What level of permissions do I need to create/delete/modify streams in a user’s account ?

-The access level “manage” on a stream gives you the permission to manipulate (create, modify, delete) all the substreams of this stream (see more details on the **Access** structure [here](https://api.pryv.com/reference/#access)).
+The access level “manage” on a stream gives you the permission to manipulate (read, create, modify, delete) all the substreams of this stream (see more details on the **Access** structure [here](https://api.pryv.com/reference/#access)).
 It is possible to request an access on all streams (`*`) at once with the following :

 ```json
 {
   "name": "Access on all streams",